 Unnecessary operation due to a fault occurring outside of its primary protection zone, (i.e., external fault).

-Security of a protection system can be impacted by the communication component of the system.
+The security of a protection system can be affected by the communication component of the system.
 Consider the POTT scheme of the previous example functioning properly in all respects with the exception of a loop back condition of the communication circuit at one terminal of the transmission line.
 An out-of-section fault detected by this terminal will cause the terminal to key POTT to itself resulting in an incorrect trip (overtrip).

-For the purposes of this guide, reliability of the communications system is a measure of overall reliability.
-It should be noted that this is not the same measure of reliability or availability as used in path designs.
+In this guide, reliability of the communications system is a measure of overall reliability.
+Note that this is not the same measure of reliability or availability as used in path designs.

 Availability

-Availability is the ratio between the time a protection system is functioning at or above its required performance levels and the overall time in any given period.
+Availability is the ratio of the time a protection system is functioning at or above its required performance levels and the overall time in a given period.

-Unavailability is converted to Availability by subtracting unavailability from 1 and converting to percent.
+Unavailability is converted to availability by subtracting unavailability from 1 and converting to a percentage.

-Unavailability is defined as the percentage of time a protection system is unavailable due to failure and is dependent on its Mean Time Between Failure (MTBF) and Mean Time To Repair (MTTR).
+Unavailability is the percentage of time a protection system is unavailable due to failure and is dependent on its Mean Time Between Failure (MTBF) and Mean Time To Repair (MTTR).
 Unavailable time includes unplanned outage time, hardware failures, software failures, procedural errors, and may include other criteria as defined by the utility.
-For more details on the calculation of Availability and Unavailability, reference “Design Guidelines for Critical Communications Circuits.”[2]

-One paper reference[1] describes Protection Unavailability at 9.4x10-2 for standard relays and 1 x 10-4 for relays with self-testing features.
+One paper defines “protection system unavailability” at 9.4x10-2 for standard relays and 1 x 10-4 for relays with self-testing features.

-Protection systems availability is composed of the communications component and the relay component.
+Protection system availability is composed of the communications component and the relay component.

-It is essential that the communications systems be designed to operate during transmission impairments (e.g., ground potential rise) that are likely to occur coincident with power system faults.
+It is essential that the communications systems be designed to operate during transmission impairments (e.g., ground potential rise) that are likely to occur along with power system faults.

-Availability recommendations for Protection Functions are provided in Table 2 in Section 5.0.
+Table 2 in Section 5 gives some availability recommendations for protection functions.

 Protection System Redundancy

-Redundancy is the duplication of critical components of the protection system and is used as a means to improve availability by reducing or eliminating single points of failure.
-Redundancy also allows for certain components to be taken out of service for maintenance without losing functionality of the protection system.
+Redundancy is the duplication of critical components of the protection system and is used to improve availability by reducing or eliminating single points of failure.
+Redundancy also allows certain components to be taken out of service for maintenance without losing functionality of the protection system.

 Predicting a system’s availability is complex and has a margin for error.
 In certain cases, not all components are redundant (and independent); therefore, there are degrees of redundancy.

-An availability analysis (required as part of a RAS evaluation) includes mathematical calculations combining Mean Time Between Failure (MTBF), which most often is calculated by the manufacturer, and Mean

-Time To Repair (MTTR) of each component according to the physical topology of the system.
+An availability analysis (required as part of a RAS evaluation) includes mathematical calculations combining the MTBF, which most often is calculated by the manufacturer, and MTTR of each component according to the physical topology of the system.

-These calculations assume that all failures of redundant or parallel components are independent from one another.
+These calculations assume that all failures of redundant or parallel components are independent of one another.
 In reality, the redundant components are not completely independent but offer a degree of independence.
-Attention should be paid to physical and electrical separation between system components as this separation impacts the independence of these components.
+Attention should be paid to physical and electrical separation between system components, as this separation affects the independence of these components.

 Timing Considerations

-Protective relaying requires monitoring a condition at one location and, as a result, taking some action at some other location.
-There are inherent time delays introduced at several points within the protection system.
+Protective relaying requires monitoring a condition at one location and, as a result, taking some action at another location.
+There are inherent time delays introduced at several points in the protection system.

-As shown in Figure 5, the total delay time (aka End-to-End Delay Time) is defined as the time between detection of a condition at Location A and control action commanded at Location B. The operation time of the breaker at Location B is not included in the end-to-end delay time.
+As Figure 5 shows, the total delay time, or “end-to-end delay time,” is the time between the detection of a condition at Location A and control action commanded at Location B. The relay detection time at Location A and the operation time of the breaker at Location B are not included in the end-to-end delay time.